p71-23/Leetcode/usage instruction.md

    #Output the results
    ```
 2.Installing an Integrated Development Environment (IDE) such as CodeBlocks or Dev-C++ on Ubuntu.

-You can use the search bar in the upper right corner to find specific problem numbers or descriptions to query the corresponding solution process.
+## evaluation
+You can find the corresponding evaluation script for each problem in the 'evaluation' folder.
+By using these evaluation scripts, you can effectively view the execution time and whether the test cases pass for each problem.
+This can help you address issues like the inability to display execution time on the LeetCode platform.

+Each evaluation script is named as 'evaluation_problemnumber' to match the problem number.
+Since I have used C language for solving the problems, the evaluation scripts are also written in C. Each evaluation script includes both the test cases provided by LeetCode and my own defined boundary values.
+Please note that the evaluation scripts are currently in the process of being completed and improved.
+Due to the inability to access all the test cases from the LeetCode platform, the consideration of test case scenarios in the evaluation scripts is limited.
+As a result, it is possible that all test cases pass in the evaluation scripts but the problem may not be accepted on the LeetCode.
+In the future, I will enhance the evaluation scripts to include memory usage analysis and the generation of random test cases to address this limitation.

 If you discover any incorrect solutions or thought processes, please contact me at qianyi0830@163.com.
 Thank you.

 Happy hacking!